yashvindersingh/SISS/README.md

 # SISS
 Simple Inelastic Scattering Simulator is an event generator for inelastic electron-proton scattering.
 It uses equivalent-radiator method to generate events for electron-proton scattering.
-It is still a work under progress.

 ## Requirements